shymega/starling_ex/README.md

 StarlingEx
 ==========

-This is an Elixir library for Starling Bank's API.
+A Elixir library for Starling Bank's API.

 ## Disclaimer